MizaGBF/GBFPIB/readme.md

 ### Using it in your videos
 Like the licence specifies, you are free to use this software as you want, free of charge.
 Do note:
-1) If you want to credit me, you can link this page or name me (Mizako or Miza).
+1. If you want to credit me, you can link this page or name me (Mizako or Miza).
-2) If you want to report a bug, open an issue or contact me on [Twitter](https://twitter.com/mizak0), as long as I continue to develop and improve it.
+2. If you want to report a bug, open an issue or contact me on [Twitter](https://twitter.com/mizak0), as long as I continue to develop and improve it.
-3) I DON'T take feature requests.
+3. I DON'T take feature requests.
 This tool is developped for my own use first and foremost.
 This is why I don't advertise it.
+### Inner Workings
+Some insights on how the image processing works:
+1. Upon starting, it reads your clipboard and check if there is any valid data exported with the bookmark.
+2. Because Python multithreading is terribly slow, it relies on multiprocessing instead: Up to 6 new proccesses are created.
+One purely for the party, one for the summons, one for the weapon grid, one for the weapon modifiers and one for EMPs.
+Each process returns the images, which are then assembled in another process as simple layers, by putting them one on top of each other.
+3. For memory usage and speed reasons, `skin.png` is also composed of some simple layers, which are added on top of a copy of `party.png`.
+This way, we don't "redraw" `party.png` twice.
+Do note, however, the `skin.png` processing takes place even when the setting is disabled.
 ### Result
 Here's what the resulting images look like:
 (Screenshots taken on version 8.3)